Photography

 Digital Photo

-The malong, a traditional Filipino garment, is a symbol of versatility—both in its function and style—and has historically been worn by people of all genders.
+The malong, a traditional Filipino garment, is a symbol of versatility, both in its function and style, and has historically been worn by people of all genders.
 Its adaptability allows one to fashion it in various ways to suit their needs or desires in any given moment.
-In this photograph, I wear the malong in different forms—pants, skirts, and dresses—while deliberately turning away from the viewer, obscuring my face and body.
+In this photograph, I wear the malong in different forms: pants, skirts, and dresses while deliberately turning away from the viewer, obscuring my face and body.

 The exploration of my gender and gender expression is deeply personal and vulnerable.
 The malong, a garment imbued with the traditions and expressions of my ancestors, serves as a conduit for my own exploration of fluidity.
 Just as the malong can be reshaped and redefined, so too am I learning to embrace the fluidity of my gender.
 By shielding myself from the viewer's gaze, I deny them the opportunity to objectify my body, compelling them to confront the more intimate, internal aspects of my trans experience—moments that cannot be reduced to fetishization.

-Testing Testing one two Three
+Testing Testing One Two Three

 2022